JacobMMillion/HealthHub_Database_WebApp/README.md

 ---

 ## Overview
-**HealthHub** is a web application designed to help users monitor diseases in specific states and engage in discussions about health-related topics.
+**HealthHub** is a web application implemented in Python with Flask designed to help users monitor diseases in specific states and engage in discussions about health-related topics.
 Users can:
 - Track diseases and the states they are interested in.
 - Post questions to a discussion board and reply to others.
 - View statistics, including the number and type of diseases in each state.